-CTO Assessment: The policies outlined in the SIR and SPD manual apply to any and all CDR tools, regardless of make and model.
-The conditions under which CDR tools are used are clearly outlined in the SIR and are further governed at the state level by RCW 9.73.
+CTO Assessment: The policies in place in the SIR and SPD manual operate regardless of the manufacturer or model of the devices.
+The conditions under which the devices are used are clearly outlined in the SIR and are further regulated by RCW 9.73.